 - Photographers that shoot at the wrong time of day when lighting is the harshest.
 Perhaps because that’s the only way they can shoot 25 images in a day based on the available budget?

 - Photographers who don’t understand that every image should have a focal point to draw the viewer into the photo.
 It’s like where’s Waldo?
 Where’s the focal point?

 - Wedding photographers (which differs from location photographers) who light the subject matter from both sides.
 Doesn’t it seem odd that the shadow falls unnaturally in two different directions in the same image?

-- Staff members who want you use a low resolution postage stamp-size photo taken on a smartphone with employees talking in the background.
+- Staff members who want you to use a low-resolution postage-stamp-size photo taken on a smartphone with employees talking in the background.

 - Drone photographers who are flying against headwinds and provide fuzzy images or worse yet tell you they can retouch an image for free but don’t.

 If your nonprofit organization or quasi-government agency has access to a company like Flying Compass, take advantage of their years of experience in coaching clients.

 Let them take a look at the photographer’s portfolio.
 It’s highly possible, they can point out things that you can’t see, explain why “something’s not quite right or suggest things you can do to guide your photographer to the desired end result versus needing to retouch photos after the fact.
 If you have a proposed shoot list, run it by us to see if it contains the photos and angles often requested.

 Unfortunately, sometimes retouching photos is the only way to create a signature image.